domoticz/domoticz/dzVents/documentation/README.md

 		domoticz.utils._.size({'abc', 'def'}))` Returns 2.
 		```

-	- **cameraExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with valid cameraID or ID when entered with valid cameraName or false when not a cameraID or cameraName of an existing camera
+	- **cameraExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with a valid camera ^3.0.12^ or cameraID and return ID when entered with valid cameraName or false when not a camera, cameraID or cameraName of an existing camera
-	- **deviceExists(parm)**: *Function*: ^2.4.28^ returns name when
-		entered with valid deviceID or ID when entered with valid
-		deviceName or false when not a deviceID or deviceName of an
-		existing (and active)   device.
+	- **deviceExists(parm)**: *Function*: ^2.4.28^ returns name when entered with a valid device ^3.0.12^ or deviceID and returns ID when entered with valid deviceName or false when not a device, deviceID or deviceName of an existing (and active) device.
-		example:
+		Example:

 		``` {.lua}
 		local dz = domoticz